 Ethernet cables come in all shapes, lengths, and sizes, but the biggest differentiating factor between them is their category.
 This term is used to denote the generation of Ethernet cable, which in turn tells you a lot about its performance potential and the level of shielding it has to prevent crosstalk and exterior noise.
-Where cables like Cat 5, Cat 5e, Cat 6, and even Cat 8 are quite typical, Cat7 is a little different.
+Where cables like Cat 5, Cat 5e, Cat 6, and even Cat 8 are quite typical, however, Cat7 is a little different.

 Alongside its unique launch timeframe, Cat7 has some unique eccentricities where other categories of cable adhere to strict specifications for all parts of their design.
 Partly because of that, but also because more standard Ethernet cables are now readily available and can compete directly with Cat7, it's not hugely popular, despite its impressive specifications (especially considering when it was released).
 But the magic of that higher number means that comparable cables of lower categories are occasionally mis-sold as Cat7 cables instead.
 In fact, if you come across a Cat7 cable from some other retailer, you’re almost certainly buying a Cat 6A cable.

 By the numbers

 A quick look at Cat7's capabilities might make you wonder what all the fuss is about, because on paper at least, it has everything you might want in an Ethernet cable.
 Originally ratified as a standard in 2002, Cat7 was the first Ethernet cable type to offer speeds up to 10 Gbps over up to 100 meters of copper cabling.
-In ideal circumstances, it can operate up to frequencies as high as 600 MHz.
-That's noticeably higher than Cat6 cables, although falls very close to the capabilities of Cat6A, which was developed several years later.
+In ideal circumstances, Cat7 Ethernet cables can operate up to frequencies as high as 600 MHz.
+That's noticeably higher than Cat6 cables, although falls very close to the capabilities of Cat6A, which debuted two years later.

 Cat7 cables do have stricter standards for crosstalk than Cat6, roughly comparable with Cat6A.
-It typically achieves this with a combination of tighter twisting of the internal wires, though you can also get Cat 7 cables which have shielding of the twisted pairs, and an overall braid or foil wrap for the cable as a whole, doubling the layers of shielding over older categories of Ethernet cabling.
+It typically achieves this with a tighter twisting of the internal wires, though you can also get Cat 7 cables which have shielding of the twisted pairs, and an overall braid or foil wrap for the cable as a whole, doubling the layers of shielding over older categories of Ethernet cabling.

 What is Cat7?
 Similar but not the same